 \end{definition}

-\begin{remark}[Relation to Dirichlet energy on graphs] The quadratic form $E_{\mathcal F}(c)=\|\delta^0 c\|^2=\langle c,\Delta^0 c\rangle$ is a Dirichlet-type energy (Dirichlet form) associated with the sheaf Laplacian.
+\begin{remark}[Relation to Dirichlet energy on graphs] The quadratic form $E_{\mathcal F}(c)=\|\delta^0 c\|^2=\langle c,\Delta^0 c\rangle$ is a Dirichlet-type energy associated with the sheaf Laplacian.
 In the special case where $\mathcal F$ is the constant sheaf with stalk $\mathbb R$ and identity restrictions, $\Delta^0$ reduces to the usual graph Laplacian and $E_{\mathcal F}(c)$ becomes the classical graph Dirichlet energy $\sum_{(u,v)\in E} (c(u)-c(v))^2$.
-For constant stalk $\mathbb R^p$ this is the Dirichlet energy of a vector-valued graph signal, i.e. the sum of the scalar Dirichlet energies of its coordinates~\cite{evans1998partial}. \end{remark}
+For constant stalk $\mathbb R^p$ this is the Dirichlet energy of a vector-valued graph signal, i.e.\ the sum of the scalar Dirichlet energies of its coordinates~\cite{evans1998partial}. \end{remark}

-\begin{remark}[Interpretation] $E_{\mathcal{F}}(c)=0$ if and only if $c$ is a global section (it glues perfectly across all edges).
-The spectrum of $\Delta^0$ quantifies stability: a large spectral gap implies local consistency strongly constrains global consistency. \end{remark}
+\begin{remark}[Interpretation] $E_{\mathcal{F}}(c)=0$ if and only if $c$ is a global section, meaning that it glues across all edges.
+The spectrum of $\Delta^0$ quantifies stability: a large spectral gap implies that local consistency strongly constrains global consistency. \end{remark}